 Adriana Ramirez shared videos of her and her students doing Picture Talk on Facebook.
 I apologize if you can’t see them, but the reality is that most of my professional groups have now migrated to FB, which is becoming THE way to remain current in the field, apparently.

 Adriana used old family photos for Picture Talk topics of conversation (keeping in mind “conversations” with Novice language learners are interactive, yet require just a few words from students.
-The teacher—to the dismay of clueless evaluators—SHOULD be doing most of the talking, here).
+The teacher—to the dismay of evaluators in the dark—SHOULD be doing most of the talking, here).
 Once her students developed a higher proficiency level by the end of the second year, she had them bring in their own pictures to talk about.
 I find it amazing that Adriana continued to provide input, and encourage interaction all throughout the “presentation” of the main student by engaging the class with questions, and checking back in with the main student—basically using Storyasking actor questioning techniques.
 In a more conventional rule-based language classroom, the teacher would be hands-off, and other students likely bored after 5 or 6 presentations.
 Not in Adriana’s class.

 I instantly thought of how this could follow up Discipulus Illustris (one of 7 language versions of La Persona Especial).
 Although Adriana had second year students do the presenting, you could do this early on with students of lower proficiency—just be the one providing input and encouraging interaction.
 To do this, a student emails you a pic to use as a prop.
 Yes, students are great props, but something novel to look at should grab the attention of others just because it’s different, and fools the mind into thinking the activity is completely different while you could be asking the very same Discipulus Illustris questions about the picture!